BrazilianHomewrecker/gosimulator/README.md

 Make sure you can log out and back into standard PokemonGo App without any issues.

 Make sure there is room for Pokemon and items.
 After so much looting, everything gets full and you will need to clear it out.
-Regarding Pokemon, there are some advanced individual settings that can be used to remove specific Pokemon to avoid manual effort.
+Regarding Pokemon, use the app's 'Pokemon setting' to remove specific Pokemon and avoid manual effort.

-You can always disable location on your phone, and log into the PoGO app to clear out your inventory and do manual micromanagement.
-Always check this before asking here - usually your bag or pokebag is full, or you have no balls.
+You can always disable 'Location' on your phone, and log into the PoGO app to clear out your inventory and do manual micromanagement.
+Disabling 'Location' will make the red bar 'GPS not found' show up but you can still use the app.
+Always check this before asking here - usually your bag or pokeslots are full, or you have no balls.
 (Pun intended)